Efficient parameter sampling for Markov jump processes: Introduction

 \section{Introduction}

-Markov jump processes (MJPs) are continuous-time stochastic processes widely used in fields like computational chemistry~\cite{gillespie97}, molecular genetics~\cite{FearnSher2006}, mathematical finance~\cite{Elliott06}, queuing theory~\cite{Breuer2003}, artificial intelligence~\cite{XuShe10} and social-network analysis~\cite{pan2016markov}.
-These references have used MJPs to model temporal evolution of the state of a chemical reaction or queuing network, segmentation of a strand of DNA, user activity on social media, among many others, resulting in realistic, mechanistic, and interpretable models.
-These same continuous-time dynamics however raise computational challenges when, given noisy measurements, one wants to make inferences over the latent MJP trajectory as well as any parameters.
-In contrast to {discrete-time} hidden Markov models, one cannot {\em a priori} bound the number of state transitions, and the transition times themselves are continuous-valued.
-The state-of-the-art inference method for MJPs is an auxiliary variable Gibbs sampler from~\cite{RaoTeh13}, we will refer to this as the {\algname} algorithm.
-This algorithm was designed to sample paths when the MJP parameters are known.
+Markov jump processes (MJPs) are continuous-time stochastic processes widely used in fields like computational chemistry~\citep{gillespie97}, molecular genetics~\citep{FearnSher2006}, mathematical finance~\citep{Elliott06}, queuing theory~\citep{Breuer2003}, artificial intelligence~\citep{XuShe10} and social-network analysis~\citep{pan2016markov}.
+MJPs have been used as realistic, mechanistic and interpretable models of a wide variety of phenomena, among others, the references above have used them to model temporal evolution of the state of a chemical reaction or queuing network, segmentation of a strand of DNA, and user activity on social media.
+Their continuous-time dynamics however raise computational challenges when, given noisy measurements, one wants to make inferences over the latent MJP trajectory as well as any process parameters.
+In contrast to {discrete-time} hidden Markov models, one cannot {\em a priori} bound the number of trajectory state transitions, and the transition times themselves are continuous-valued.
+The state-of-the-art approach is an auxiliary variable Gibbs sampler from~\cite{RaoTeh13}, we will refer to this as the {\algname} algorithm.
+This Markov chain Monte Carlo (MCMC) algorithm was designed to simulate paths when the MJP parameters are known.
 Parameter inference is typically carried out by incorporating it into a Gibbs sampler that also conditionally simulates parameters given the currently sampled trajectory.

-In many situations, the MJP trajectory and parameters exhibit strong coupling, so that alternately samples path given parameters, and parameters given path can result in poor mixing.
-To address this issue, we propose a simple, elegant and efficient Metropolis-Hastings framework.
-In our experiments, we demonstrate superior performance over Gibbs sampling, as well as other approaches like particle Markov chain Monte Carlo~\cite{Andrieu10}.
-We also prove that under relatively mild conditions, our sampler inherits geometric ergodicity from an `ideal' sampler that operates without any computational constraints.
+In many situations, the MJP trajectory and parameters exhibit strong coupling, so that alternately sampling path given parameters, and parameters given path can result in poor mixing.
+To address this, we propose an efficient Metropolis-Hastings (MH) sampler (algorithm~\ref{alg:MH_improved}).
+In our experiments, we demonstrate superior performance over Gibbs sampling, a more \naive\ MH sampler (algorithm~\ref{alg:MH_naive}), as well as particle Markov chain Monte Carlo~\citep{Andrieu10}.
+We also prove that under relatively mild conditions, our sampler inherits geometric ergodicity from an `ideal' sampler that is computationally much more expensive.